dimipapadeas/CandidatesEvaluation/README.md

 ### 1: JDK 17

-Download and install any version of the JDK 17.
+Download and install any version of the [JDK 17](https://www.oracle.com/java/technologies/downloads/#jdk17-windows).
 Install JDK in a folder whose path does not contain spaces.
-Make sure to also set the environmental variable JAVA_HOME in your system.
+Also Make sure to set the environmental variable JAVA_HOME in your system.
 The variable must point to your JDK folder ( absolute path).
 The path of the "\jre\bin" folder under the JDK folder should also be **prepended** to the PATH system variable.

 ### 2: Maven Version 3.x

-Download and install any version of Maven 3.
+Download and install any version of [Maven 3](https://maven.apache.org/download.cgi).
 Install Maven in a folder whose path does not contain spaces.
-Make sure to also set the environmental variables M2_HOME and M2 in your system.
+Make sure to set the environmental variables M2_HOME and M2 in your system.
 The M2_HOME variable must point to the maven folder (absolute path).
 The M2 variable must point to the "bin" folder under the maven folder (absolute path).
 The absolute path of the "bin" folder under the maven folder (M2) should also be **prepended** to the PATH system variable.

 ### 3: Git (Optional)

-The candidate can download and install the Git command line client to download the sources of the application.
+The candidate can download and install the [Git command line client](https://git-scm.com/download/win) to download the sources of the application.

 ### 4: Source code